Frequently Asked Questions

 This page is to assist you with some commonly asked questions regarding our tours and service as well as some general questions about Ireland and links to helpful pages and website’s that may be of more assistance to you for more detailed understanding of Ireland as a travel destination.

 Q – How does the booking process work?

 Answer – Our booking process is very seamless.
 We create as many sample proposals as necessary for you until you are happy with the tour layout, hotels and pricing.
 Once you decide to book we send reservation requests to all our suppliers and once we have a confirmed itinerary we forward you the invoice for 25% deposit.
 The deposit can be paid online using our secure payment portal.
 We then hold all reservations and finalize your arrangements.
 Final payment is due in advance of travel date.
-Your touring driver / guide will greet you at your hotel or airport with your information pack for your tour which includes vouchers, maps, itinerary and related information on Ireland.
+Your touring driver / guide will greet you at your hotel or airport with your information pack for your tour.
+This pack includes vouchers, maps, itinerary and related information on Ireland.
 If you having pre nights in Dublin we arrange for your transfers from airports and can arrange your accommodation.
 The finalized itinerary will be forwarded to you by e-mail and our driver guide will have the touring pack the day you start touring with us.

 Q – Is Our Private Chauffeur Driver in Ireland also a Guide?